-If God keeps the priesthood, that means he still wants to dwell with Israel.
-God doesn't want to leave them like he did in Exodus 33 or cast them out like he did to Adam and Eve in Genesis 3.
+Remember, the priests enable Israel to dwell with God.
+If God keeps the priesthood, that means He still wants to dwell with Israel.

+[16:50] God doesn't want to leave them like He did in Exodus 33, or cast them out like He did to Adam and Eve in Genesis 3.
 This is the beauty of God's holiness.

 He is a gracious and compassionate God.
-And so, compared to the value of God who dwells with them, the loss of Aaron's sons is not enough to make them abandon their priestly duties to mourn.
+And so, compared to the value of God's dwelling with them, the loss of Aaron's sons is not enough to make them abandon their priestly duties to mourn.

-Because those duties enable the holy, beautiful God to dwell with them.
-I mean, it's still painful to lose sons, I would imagine.
+Because those duties enable them to dwell with the beautiful, holy God.
+I mean, I would imagine that.
+It's still painful to lose sons.

 I can't even begin to comprehend how it would feel to lose Kai.
-But what the text is saying here, that compared to these two sons, God's holy beauty is too valuable to abandon.
+But, compared to those two sons, God's holy beauty is too valuable to abandon.

-[17:19] We can hear an echo of this in Jesus' words to the disciples. anyone who loves their father or mother more than me is not worthy of me.
+We can hear an echo of this in Jesus' words to the disciples.
+Anyone who loves their father or mother more than me is not worthy of me.
 Anyone who loves their son or daughter more than me is not worthy of me.

-If we see, truly see, the beauty of God's holiness, we will nod in agreement, even though it's painful.
+[18:09] If we can see the beauty of God's holiness, we would nod in agreement, even when it's painful.

 Now, not only that the priestly role is maintained, God's provision for the priests is also reaffirmed in verse 12 to 15.
 Here in these verses, Moses re-highlights that the priests are given some of the leftover grain offering, the breast of the wave offering, and the thigh.

-Now, these instructions have been said before.
-There is a reason why these instructions are repeated in this section.
-After the terrible thing that just happened, God, through Moses, continues to assure Aaron and his sons that he is keeping them, and he's going to continue to provide for them by his grace and mercy, which is an expression of God's holiness.
+There's a reason why these instructions, which have been said before, are repeated in this section.
+After the terrible thing that just happened, God, through Moses, continues to assure Aaron and his sons that he is keeping them by his grace and mercy.